steveman1123/multiStonk/Readme.md

 - [x] fix limit orders and syncing issues.
 - [x] Tested limit orders.

-- [ ] Add support for real time data syncing.
+- [-] Add support for real time data syncing.

 - [x] Fix issues with is_pending not updating.
 - [x] A Docker instance or create systemd background simple task for the server to run in the background.
-- [ ] The server is managing the watchlist and sending email alerts.
+- [x] The server is managing the watchlist and sending email alerts.
-- [ ] write watchlist class function.
+~~- [x] write watchlist class function. ~~ just using funtions for now.
-- [ ] write email class.
+- [x] write email class.
-- [ ] Add support for watchlist.
+- [x] Add support for watchlist.

 - [ ] Add support emailing alerts and news.(emailing will be used for alerts and news)
 - [ ] Testing and more testing.